 Clotilda: Historic Discovery in Africatown, Alabama

-Members of the community hold signs of the ancestors and forefathers and foremothers of this historic district
+Members of the community hold signs of the ancestors and forefathers and foremothers of this historic district.

 “The mission of the Alabama Historical Commission is to protect, preserve and interpret Alabama’s historic resources.
 We are working diligently with state and local agencies to secure site protections,” Major General (Ret.)
 Walter Givhan, Chair of the Alabama Historical Commission, said in an announcement of the find.
 “The State of Alabama holds this artifact as an irreplaceable cultural treasure and will prosecute any tampering or encroachment to the fullest extent of the law.
 With the confirmation of this discovery, the responsibility to preserve it only increases, and the Alabama Historical Commission will continue to assess security needs and the most effective way to meet them.”